TV antennas guides include:

 Sometimes antennas will be sold as “Digital Antennas”.
 This refers more to the section of the TV band used rather than receiving analogue or digital transmissions.

 Be aware that in some countries, different areas of the country may use TV channels in different sections of the band.
-Normally they are grouped together so that the antenna bandwidth can code.
+In many countries they are grouped together so that the antenna bandwidth of the antenna can accomodate the various stations.
 But check on the Internet or with your local dealer to find out whether antennas need to be bought to match your particular area.

 Gain / directivity